robinsingh2022/NorthwesternMSDS422/README.md

-# Titanic
+# MSDS 422
-Titanic Discussion 1
+Assignments from MSDS 422